 Now, this feature isn't entirely new, I'll admit.
 Apple introduced it in watchOS 3 for Apple Watch in 2016.
 To access emergency services, an Apple Watch user would use their side button to trigger the call — but there was a catch.
 The user's iPhone had to be nearby, or the Watch had to be connected to a trusted Wi-Fi network with Wi-Fi Calling enabled.
 Plus, you know, not everyone has an Apple Watch.

 If you'd like Emergency SOS activated on your iPhone, you don't actually have to do anything because it's already enabled.
-However, it won't automatically call emergency services after pressing the sleep/wake (aka power) button five times in a row.
+However, it won't automatically call emergency services after activating it with the default button presses.
 If you want to change that, head to your Settings, then tap "Emergency SOS."
 This menu looks almost identical to the one available in the Apple Watch app.

 Toggle on "Auto Call," then choose whether or not you'd like a "Countdown Sound" to play when the feature has been activated.
 This option would be a good choice for those worried they'd set Emergency SOS off by accident, but for those of us paranoid we'd want to use Emergency SOS in complete silence, it might be best to keep this option off.